shounaklohokare/crypto-rupee-tracker/README.md

 # Crypto Rupee Tracker

-This fully responsive full-stack web app is developed using TypeScript-based AWS Lambda Functions, TypeScript-based React.JS, and Tailwind CSS.
+A fully responsive full-stack web app developed using TypeScript-based AWS Lambda Function, TypeScript-based React.JS, and Tailwind CSS.
 It displays the prices of the top 100 cryptocurrencies in Indian Rupees (INR/₹) and is deployed using AWS Amplify.

-It also displays on circulating supply, all-time high changes, all-time high dates, market cap, and market cap rank.
+It also displays other details regarding a cryptocurrency like circulating supply, all-time high, all-time high change, all-time high date, market cap, and market cap rank.

 ## Main page of website